cosmos/ethermint-archive/README.md

 * Use the IP address to attach with `geth attach rpc:http://CONTAINER_IP:8545`.

 ### Development and building locally
 tmsp-ethereum uses glide for package management.
-After running `glide install`, issue the following commands to build the appropriate development version of tendermint and geth locally:
+After running `glide install`, you may build the `tmsp-ethereum` executable by changing to the `cmd/tmsp-ethereum` directory and running `go build .`.
-* `pushd vendor/github.com/tendermint/tendermint/cmd/tendermint && go get . && go build . && popd`
-* `pushd vendor/github.com/ethereum/go-ethereum/cmd/geth && go get . && go build . && popd`

-Then, you need to run:
-* `vendor/github.com/tendermint/tendermint/cmd/tendermint/tendermint init` - to initialize tendermint
-* `vendor/github.com/ethereum/go-ethereum/cmd/geth --datadir geth_data init dev/genesis.json` - to initialize a geth data directory with a genesis block with balance for a pre-made account.

-tmsp-ethereum is based on the following development branches of tendermint and tmsp:
-* tendermint: handshake
-* tmsp: info\_and\_header

-### TODO
+### Running
-* Validator management
-* Some more :-)
+#### TMSP-Ethereum
+Then, you need to init the genesis block for tendermint and geth.
+This part is still very much a work-in-progress, but it's possible to work with it now.
+By running `./tmsp-ethereum -datadir data init genesis.json`, both the tendermint genesis and geth genesis will be generated.
+The tendermint genesis resides in `~/.tendermint`.
+I recommend using the `genesis.json` that exists in the `dev` directory as it gives an initial balance to an address whose private key is in the `geth_data` folder.
+Its password is `123`.

+#### Mining reward and validator management
+TMSP-Ethereum implements hooks that can be customized for mining rewards and validator management.
+The default at this point is to not reward and not change the validator set.
+Example strategies can be found in the `strategies` folder.